In this guide, we explain why it is necessary to update PHP, what the benefits are, and how you can prepare your site for the update.

 - Log in to the one.com control panel.

-- Click on the Advanced settings tile and then select PHP and database settings.
+- Scroll down to the Advanced settings tile and select PHP and database settings.

 - Scroll down to Update PHP version.

-- Select the version you want to use and click Update.
+- Select the PHP version you want to use and click Update.